Textualize/textual/docs/guide/content.md

 When building a custom widget you can embed color and style information in the string returned from the Widget's [`render()`][textual.widget.Widget.render] method.
 Markup is specified as a string which contains
 Text enclosed in square brackets (`[]`) won't appear in the output, but will modify the style of the text that follows.
-This is known as *Textual markup*.
+This is known as *content markup*.

-Before we explore Textual markup in detail, let's first demonstrate some of what it can do.
+Before we explore content markup in detail, let's first demonstrate some of what it can do.
 In the following example, we have two widgets.
-The top has Textual markup enabled, while the bottom widget has Textual markup *disabled*.
+The top has content markup enabled, while the bottom widget has content markup *disabled*.

 Notice how the markup *tags* change the style in the first widget, but are left unaltered in the second: